You’re the person everyone counts on to get things done.

 This is ME!
 I can relate to every bit of this type of thinking.
 And to make it more complicated, I have wrapped these choices in the message of the Gospel with all the scriptures to go with which would justify these SELFLESS choices! … Thank you for communicating so well a tricky scenario of the heart and mind, that unfortunately is not rare in the Christian community. ~ LAB

-Imagine knowing how to …
+Imagine yourself …

 Hi!
 I’m Cheri.